denisreilly/ntp-bcp/commentsIESGLastCall.md

 Benjamin Kaduk

 ## Resolution
-TBD
 DR: I think it's important to link the two, as this shows additional rationale for implementing BCP38.
-Maybe it's better, though, to move this section to the BCP38 section and cross-reference the Control Messages section from there?
+But we do mention NTP Control messages in the BCP38 section; maybe it's better to just reference that section so we don't repeat the recommendation.

 # Comment